Bleeding after menopause

 - do a blood test

 - look at the inside of your vagina and cervix using special tongs (called a speculum).
-At the same time, they may take a tiny sample of your cervix for testing (called a Pap test).
+At the same time, they may take a tiny sample of your cervix for testing (called a cervical screening test).

 The kind of treatment you have will depend on what is causing the bleeding.

 - Atrophic vaginitis and thinning of the endometrium are usually treated with drugs that work like the hormone oestrogen.
 These can come as a tablet, vaginal gel or creams, skin patches, or a soft flexible ring which is put inside your vagina and slowly releases the medication.

 - Polyps are usually removed with surgery.
 Depending on their size and location, they may be removed in a day clinic using a local anaesthetic or you may need to go to hospital to have a general anaesthetic.